 You can call the Child and Family Services of Grand Erie or Ogwadeni:deo -Six Nations Child Welfare to get help in protecting your children from the abuser.
-Caseworkers at the FACS or Ogwadeni:deo will work with you to develop a plan that will protect your children.
-You can also contact other organizations in the community for advice and support such as Nova Vita Domestic Violence Prevention Services' 24-hour Crisis Line, 519-752-HELP or St. Leonard's 24-hour Crisis Response Service, 519-759-7188 or 1-866-811-7188.
+Caseworkers at the CFSGE or Ogwadeni:deo will work with you to develop a plan that will protect your children.
+You can also contact other organizations in the community for advice and support such as Nova Vita Domestic Violence Prevention Services' 24-hour crisis and support line

+(519-752-4357) 24-hour text and online chat: 519-752-4357 or www.novavita.org/chat or SOAR's 24-hour Crisis Response Service.
+519-759-7188 or 1-866-811-7188.